Babysitter Resume Example

 This is where you show off the real stuff-your nanny skills.
 I always list things like child safety, meal prep, and first aid.
 Families want to see these right away.

-You can also mention any language skills, tutoring ability, or experience with kids who have special needs.
+You can also mention any language skills, tutoring ability, or experience with kids who have special needs, which is especially important to feature in your cover letter.
 If you have CPR certification, that’s a big plus-about 75% of parents prefer it.

 Keep your skills list clear and easy to read.
 Bullet points work great for this.
 Highlighting soft skills like patience, communication, and time management also makes your resume stand out.